FabioNotaro2001/SeaWatch/README.md

 ## Overview

 SeaWatch is a mobile application developed as part of a mobile programming course.
-It aims to assist in the planning and coordination of SeaWatch's rescue operations by allowing volunteers to register, create profiles, and specify their availability for missions.
-The application facilitates efficient crew management and operational planning.
+It aims to assist in the planning and coordination of marine sightings and alerting.

 ## Features

-- **Volunteer Registration**: Users can sign up and create profiles.
+- **Volunteer Registration**: Users can sign up and create profiles
-- **Availability Scheduling**: Volunteers can specify their availability for rescue missions.
+- **Sighting**
-- **Crew Management**: Administrators can manage volunteer assignments and schedules.
+- **Specie classification** using computer vision techniques based on images collected by the user.

 ## Technologies Used